This small group experiences provides intimate encounters with flatback turtles, while supporting a long term scientific research project.

 (Eco Tents do not contain air-conditioning)

-5 or 3 nights four star accommodation at the award winning Eco Beach Resort • transfers from Broome • experienced naturalist guides • turtle viewing and monitoring activities • meals as indicated
+4 or 8 nights four star accommodation at the award winning Eco Beach Resort • transfers from Broome • 2 experienced naturalist guides / turtle researchers •3.5 hour eco cruise on Roebuck Bay • turtle viewing and monitoring activities • meals as indicated

 The turtle program takes place during Eco Beach resorts low season when the resort restaurant, guided tours and activities only operate over the weekends.